 - Unable to pay upfront for chiropractic, orthopedic, or therapy visits

-LOPs eliminate those barriers by creating trust between your attorney and the doctor: the provider agrees to wait for payment, while your attorney agrees to protect the provider’s right to be paid from your future settlement.
+LOPs eliminate those barriers by creating trust between your attorney and the doctor.
+The provider agrees to wait for payment, while your attorney agrees to protect the provider’s right to be paid from your future settlement.

 📂 What’s Included in a Letter of Protection?